iikareem/liteQ/README.md

 **What happens if my app crashes mid-job?**
 Any job stuck in `'processing'` beyond `jobTimeout` is automatically returned to `'pending'` on the next restart.
 Nothing is lost.

-**Is it really zero-dependency?**
-LiteQ uses `better-sqlite3` as its only runtime dependency — a native, battle-tested SQLite binding with no transitive deps of its own.

 **When should I use BullMQ instead?**
 When you need workers distributed across multiple machines, or throughput above tens of thousands of jobs per second.
 LiteQ is intentionally scoped to single-node deployments.